Environment, food and rural affairs

 Co-Director of the Birmingham Centre for Strategic Elements and Critical Materials

 Professor Allan Walton has expertise in processing of permanent magnetic materials, solid state hydrogen storage materials, hydrogen processing of materials, coating technologies, hydrogen purification membranes and recycling of rare earth materials.
-Allan is Professor of Critical and Magnetic Materials and is the current chair of the UK Magnetics Society.
+Allan is Professor of Critical and Magnetic Materials and is the ex-chair of the UK Magnetics Society.

 - (+44) (0) 121 414 5195

 Chair in Electrical Power Systems

 Director of Smart Grid, Birmingham Energy Institute